it3xl/git-repo-sync/README.md

 * It has protections from an occasional deletion of your entire remote repository.
 * Arbitrary Git-history rewriting is supported.
 * Within a single installation, **git-repo-sync** can synchronize as many pairs of Git-repositories as you want.
 Every sync pair is a sync project for **git-repo-sync**.
+* Git-tags are not synchronized.
-* **git-repo-sync** doesn't synchronize Git-tags because some popular Git-servers block manipulations with Git-tags.
-(I do not want to research and cover all cases by tests for it).
+  * Remarks why: Some Git-servers block manipulations with Git-tags.
+Time was saved for research and covering all possible cases.
 * **git-repo-sync** doesn't attempt to do Git-merge or rebase.
 Just FYI.

 ## Support Operations